tarakanbg/tasks.vateud.net/README.md

 The day-to-day use of the tasks application will result in an environment where:

-* each VATEUD staff members is fully aware of all the other staff member activities, their progress and status, their estimated completion dates
+* each VATEUD staff member is fully aware of all the other staff member activities, their progress and status, their estimated completion dates
 * each VATEUD staff member can contribute and get involved on tasks that are not directly assigned to them, provided their input and cooperation is necessary